Pavan Kumar T V

 AI Translation: The Real Power Lies in Human Enhancement

-After working with various AI implementations across different organizations, I've learned that we've been thinking about AI wrong.
-The real power of LLMs isn't in automation, it's in translation.
-And this shift in perspective changes everything about how we should approach the future of work.
+After working with AI implementations across different organizations, I've realized we've been framing AI the wrong way.
+The real power of LLMs isn't automation, it's translation.
+That shift changes how we should design work.

 The Translation Revolution